Ptorresr/oracle-kubernetes/draft/Lab4a - Kubernetes with DB Compute Instance.md

-# Kubernetes with Oracle DBCS
+# Kubernetes with Oracle DB Compute Instance

 This lab show you a seamless integration between an application deployed inside the kubernetes cluster and an oracle database.